-That said, from two in-progress and an endemic country, we collected accounts of human rabies cases directly linked to the pandemic.
-In Bhutan, a young girl bitten in her village by an unknown dog, was not brought to hospital by her parents as her wound was minor and strict movement restrictions were in place in the area.
+That said, from two in-progress and one endemic country, we collected accounts of human rabies cases directly linked to the pandemic.
+In Bhutan, a young girl bitten in her village by an unknown dog, was not brought to hospital by her parents as her wound was minor and strict movement restrictions were in place.
 Her village on the border with India was both rabies endemic and had high COVID-19 transmission.
-Cross-border mass dog vaccination campaigns that were routinely performed pre-pandemic were interrupted when the border was closed in Spring 2020.
-In the Philippines, a man gave up his search for an open bite clinic in the town he travelled to and went back to his village.
+Cross-border mass dog vaccination campaigns routinely performed pre-pandemic were interrupted when the border was closed in Spring 2020.
+In the Philippines, a man gave up his search for an open bite clinic in the town he travelled to and went back to his village, where he subsequently developed rabies and died.
 In Uganda, “the lack of resources [for dog vaccination] has always been a problem, but nothing has contributed to the escalation of the rabies problem like COVID-19” and the doubling of the cost of dog vaccines that followed.
 Since December 2020, a human fatality and recurrent canine rabies outbreaks have been ascribed to suspended dog vaccinations.
 Similar reports came from Tanzania, where no dog vaccines were available to respond to a sudden rise in dog rabies cases.

 Changes in the Dog Population and Human-Dog Interactions

-Figure 4 A-B-C
+Figure 4.
+Changes in dog populations during the pandemic.
+Respondants reports of changes to A) free-roaming dog populations and behaviour, B) human-dog interactions, and C) media reporting on dogs.
+Bars are shaded according to responses by country, with endemic countries shaded red, countries with rabies control in-progress in orange and countries that are free from dog-mediated rabies in blue.

 About one-third of respondents – across all country categories – reported increased numbers of dogs (n=32, 39%) and a worsening of their health (n=29, 35%) (Figure 4A).
-Several added that, due to the shortage of food from eateries and people who feed dogs in the community staying at home, some community dogs became feral, formed large packs, and expanded their range.
+Several added that, due to the shortage of food from eateries and people who feed dogs in the community staying at home, some community dogs became feral, formed packs, and expanded their range.
 Another third (n=24, 29%) observed no changes.
 Some respondents reported a decrease in the dog population (n=16, 20%) – particularly in in-progress countries – and increased dog aggressiveness (n=13, 16%).
-This trend was explained as a result of starvation, lower reproductive rates, and dog owners keeping their free-roaming dogs at home with them during lockdowns.
+This trend was explained as a result of starvation, lower reproductive rates, and dog owners restraining their free-roaming dogs at home during lockdowns.